tefkah/thesis-writing/Symmetry Arguments Are More Interesting than Symmetry Properties.md

 ctime: 20210330125526
 ---

-# Symmetry arguments are more interesting than symmetry properties
+# Symmetry Arguments Are More Interesting than Symmetry Properties

 ## It is important to distinguish between symmetry arguments and symmetry properties, and to mostly focus on the former